telerik/kendo-react-stackblitz-app/README.md

 # kendo-react-stackblitz-app
-This is the Stackblitz demo app
+This is a sample application built with KendoReact - a set of over 80 UI components built from the ground-up specifically for React.

 Steps to run: